-We believe the COVID-19 outbreak, including its numerous variants, impacted our total test volumes primarily during 2020 and 2021.
+We believe COVID-19 has impacted our total test volumes primarily during 2020 and 2021.
 Our customers, third-party contract manufacturers, carriers, suppliers and collaboration partners have been affected by the closure of hospitals, doctors' offices, manufacturing sites, or country borders, among other measures put in place around the world.
+Our operations remain subject to risk due to possible COVID-19 outbreaks at our sites.
 Layoffs, furloughs and unplanned loss of staff in the medical industry and otherwise during the pandemic have had, and will continue to have, negative impacts on the demand for and supply of medical care and diagnostic tests, which affects the frequency with which tests are ordered, and the ability of doctors and hospitals to administer such tests.
 Further the inability to travel and conduct face-to-face meetings can also make it more difficult to expand utilization of our products into new geographies and to drive awareness of our products.